casszhao/PruneHall/README.md

 ## Setting up

 You need to have poetry installed.
-If not you should be able to install poetry using:
+If not you should be able to install poetry using `pipx`:

 ```bash
 pipx install poetry